finsberg/IN1910_H22/book/docs/lectures/python/python_intro.md

 print(f"After {t:.2f} seconds, the object has traveled {s:.2f} meters")
 ```

 Here `:.2f` is used to specify two decimals, the letter f in this context is short for `float`.
-If you want a more comprehensive introduction for formating output, you can take a look at this link from the official Python docs:
+If you want a more comprehensive introduction for formatting output, you can take a look at this link from the official Python docs:
 * https://docs.python.org/3/tutorial/inputoutput.html

-#### Rounding
+## Rounding
 Note from the previous example that the result is a bit surprising, as 1.025 got rounded to 1.02, instead of 1.03 as you might have expected it to.
-This is because we are using Python3, which uses something called [*bankers' rounding*](https://en.wikipedia.org/wiki/Rounding), in which a .5 is rounded down if the preceeding number is even, and up if it is odd.
+This is because we are using Python3, which uses something called [*bankers' rounding*](https://en.wikipedia.org/wiki/Rounding), in which a .5 is rounded down if the preceding number is even, and up if it is odd.
 The same behavior is shown in the built in `round` function

 ```python
 print(round(0.5))